-Your fiancée may have left most of the wedding preparations to you, but when it comes to his own outfit, he will probably have quite fixed ideas about what he wants to wear.
-The style of suit that he chooses should depend on the type of wedding you are having, as well as whether he has to wear a suit to work during the week; many grooms want something exceptional for their wedding that they wouldn’t usually wear and have a specific style and fashion in mind.
+Your fiance may have left most of the wedding preparations to you, but when it comes to his own outfit, he will probably have quite fixed ideas about what he wants to wear.
+Groom fashions should depend on the type of wedding you are having, as well as whether he has to wear a suit to work during the week; many grooms want something exceptional for their wedding that they wouldn’t usually wear and have a specific style and fashion in mind.

 The traditional groom’s outfit is a classic morning suit with top hat, tails and a waistcoat, usually worn with pinstripe trousers.
 This is still a popular choice and gives your groom the opportunity to wear something completely different from his usual look.

 Will you be having a male or female celebrant?

 A morning suit can be co-ordinated with the bridesmaids’ outfits, or the colour of your flowers, by using a similar coloured waistcoat and a tie or cravat.
 Most grooms will choose to hire their morning suits, as it is unlikely they will need to wear them very often.

 Perhaps inspired by the charisma of James Bond, many grooms are choosing to wear tuxedoes rather than the traditional morning suit.
 These are particularly suitable for an evening wedding, and are available in a variety of colours, although black and white are still the most popular.
 The bow tie and cummerbund can be co-ordinated with the wedding colour scheme.

 A third choice for grooms that don’t want to wear a morning suit, but still want to look smart on their big day, is a frock coat.
 This features a three quarter length jacket that can be worn with a cravat or a tie.